 Since the start of 2022, the recovery has been more broad-based, with all major operating territories experiencing growth on the back of a continued revival in international tourism, and elevated global natural gas and oil prices.
-Jamaica, Barbados, the Cayman Islands and Bermuda reported improvement in real output for their respective periods due to wider border reopening, the removal of remaining COVID-19-related restrictions and even more robust labour markets in key tourism export markets.
+Jamaica, Barbados, the Cayman Islands and Bermuda reported improvement in real output for their respective periods9 due to wider border reopening, the removal of remaining COVID-19-related restrictions and even more robust labour markets10 in key tourism export markets.
 Reduced fears around travelling and greater airlifts to the region also buoyed the recovery.
-According to the Bermuda Tourism Authority, visitor arrivals increased by 313.6% year-on-year in Q1 2022 but remained below pre-pandemic levels.11
+According to the Bermuda Tourism Authority, visitor arrivals increased by 313.6% year-on-year in Q1 2022 but remained below pre-pandemic levels.11 arrivals reached 55% of 2019 levels during Q2 2022.
+Similarly, the Cayman Islands' economic performance was broad-based, with the acceleration largely reflecting a recovery in tourism12 and transport-related sectors.

 In Jamaica, tourist arrivals increased by 173.36% from January to June 2022 relative to 2021, supported by the best summer season on record.
 Considering this strong rebound, the country is expected to see 2.6 million visitors, with a corresponding spend of US\$4.2 billion by the end of 2022, exceeding pre-COVID-19 levels by US\$500 million to US\$600 million.
-In Barbados, long-stay arrivals reached 55% of 2019 levels during Q2 2022.
-Similarly, the Cayman Islands' economic performance was broad-based, with the acceleration largely reflecting a recovery in tourism and transportrelated sectors.
+In Barbados, long-stay